litmuschaos/litmus-docs/website/docs/user-guides/download-workflow-manifest.md

 ## Before you begin

-You can learn how to schedule your first workflow [here](schedule-workflow.md).
+You can learn how to schedule your first chaos scenario [here](schedule-workflow.md).

-## 1. Go to the workflows sections
+## 1. Go to the chaos scenarios sections

-In the `Workflows` page, go to the `Schedules` tab and click on the options menu for the specific schedule you wish to download the manifest for:
+In the `Chaos Scenario` page, go to the `Schedules` tab and click on the options menu for the specific schedule you wish to download the manifest for:

 <img src={require('../assets/user-guides/injecting-fault/download-workflow-manifest/step-1.png').default} width="1000" height="500" />